ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/04-periodic_boundary.md

 - "Why the simulation system should be neutralized"
 objectives:
 - "Explain how to setup periodic boundary"
+keypoints:
+- "Simulation system should be neutralized by adding counterions"
+- "Periodic boundary conditions are used to approximate an infinitely large system"
 ---

 ## Periodic boundary conditions